Dismemberment

 Aztec stone disk depicting a dismembered Coyolxauhqui which was found during construction in 1978 in Mexico City.
 Its discovery led to the excavation of the Templo Mayor.

-Dismemberment is the act of completely disconnecting and removing the limbs, skin or organs from a living or dead being.
+Dismemberment is the act of completely disconnecting and removing the body parts such as limbs, skin, or organs from a living or dead being.
 It has been practiced upon human beings as a form of capital punishment, especially in connection with regicide, but can occur as a result of a traumatic accident, or in connection with murder, suicide, or cannibalism.
 As opposed to surgical amputation of limbs, dismemberment is often fatal.
 In criminology, a distinction is made between offensive dismemberment, in which dismemberment is the primary objective of the dismemberer, and defensive dismemberment, in which the motivation is to destroy evidence.